spraakbanken/swell-project/Correction_annotation_guidelines.md

 *	A verbal particle of a compound form of a particle verb has been added, removed or corrected, e.g.:

-     - Internet uppmanar vår förståelse  Internet utmanar vår förståelse
+     - Internet **uppmanar** vår förståelse -> Internet **utmanar** vår förståelse

-     - Han inhämtade väskorna från hotellrummet  Han hämtade väskorna från hotellrummet
+     - Han **inhämtade** väskorna från hotellrummet -> Han **hämtade** väskorna från hotellrummet

-     - Hon minde honom om mötet på eftermiddagen  Hon påminde honom om mötet på eftermiddagen
+     - Hon **minde** honom om mötet på eftermiddagen -> Hon **påminde** honom om mötet på eftermiddagen

 (See the special section on verbal particles and reflexives.)

 **Note (1)**: Corrections of verbal particles of phrasal forms of particle verbs are not tagged with the L-Der tag, but with the L-W tag.
 (See the special section on verbal particles and reflexives.)

-Note (2): The L-Der tag is not used for corrections which involve the addition of a -t suffix to an adjective which is used as an adverb, since this correction category is treated as a morphological correction with its own tag, M-Adj/adv.
+**Note (2)**: The L-Der tag is not used for corrections which involve the addition of a -t suffix to an adjective which is used as an adverb, since this correction category is treated as a morphological correction with its own tag, M-Adj/adv.

-L-FL (foreign word corrected to Swedish)
+#### L-FL (foreign word corrected to Swedish)

 The L-FL tag is used for words from a foreign (non-Swedish) language which have been corrected to a Swedish word.
 It may also be applied to words which have certain non-Swedish traits due to influence from a foreign language.

-Examples
+_Examples_

-•	Det fanns flera rum, två kök, balkony och trädgård  balkong
+*	Det fanns flera rum, två kök, **balkony** och trädgård -> **balkong**

-•	Jag och min family  familj
+*	Jag och min **family** -> **familj**

 The L-FL tag is used for corrections with the following characteristics:

-•	The word in the original text is recognizable as a word from a foreign language to the annotator (who is obviously not equally proficient in all languages).
-Alternatively, the annotator recognizes certain non-Swedish traits in the word which are due to influence from a foreign language.
+*	The word in the original text is recognizable as a word from a foreign language _to the annotator_ (who is obviously not equally proficient in all languages).
+Alternatively, _the annotator_ recognizes certain non-Swedish traits in the word which are due to influence from a foreign language.

-•	The word in the original text may or may not be correctly formed and used according to the norms of the assumed influencing language.
+*	The word in the original text may or may not be correctly formed and used according to the norms of the assumed influencing language.

-•	The word in the original text may have both Swedish and foreign traits, but if it is identifiable as an existing well-established Swedish word which has been replaced by an altogether different word, it should not be marked as L-FL, but as L-W. This holds even if the deviant choice of words is clearly due to lexical influence from the foreign language.
-For instance, the following example should be marked as L-W, although it is likely that the faulty use of busiga is influenced by the English word busy.
-(See the section on non-Swedish words and sequences below.) o	Alla blir busiga med sina sociala medier.  Alla blir upptagna med sina sociala medier
+*	The word in the original text may have both Swedish and foreign traits, but if it is identifiable as an existing well-established Swedish word which has been replaced by an altogether different word, it should not be marked as L-FL, but as L-W. This holds even if the deviant choice of words is clearly due to lexical influence from the foreign language.
+For instance, the following example should be marked as L-W, although it is likely that the faulty use of _busiga_ is influenced by the English word busy.
+(See the section on non-Swedish words and sequences below.)

+     - Alla blir **busiga** med sina sociala medier. -> Alla blir **upptagna** med sina sociala medier

-•	It is not reasonable to interpret the correction as a correction of a spelling mistake or a word formation mistake.
+*	It is not reasonable to interpret the correction as a correction of a spelling mistake or a word formation mistake.
 In that case the correction should be tagged with the O tag or the L-Der tag respectively.
 In other words: The O and L-Der tags have higher priority than the L-FL tag.
 (See the section on non-Swedish words and sequences below.)

-L-Ref (pronoun reference)
+#### L-Ref (pronoun reference)

 The L-Ref tag represents the correction category reference correction.
 It includes anaphoric pronouns which have been corrected in order to have the grammatical form (gender, number, reflexive/non-reflexive) which suits its reference as revealed by the context.
 Examples
 •	Jag har en bror, hon heter xx  han heter xx